|This Month's Totals and Average|

 Generally dull day on Thursday.
 Quiet day, with routine chores.

 Very heavy rain overnight into Friday, continued till late morning when it started to clear, eventually turning into a nice evening.
 Adam from the builder turned up mid-morning and completed all the remedial work.
 He got away late afternoon.
 Sam from RCR came mid-afternoon for our health-check and found nothing to worry about.
 That's us ready for this year's cruising - can't wait to get away.
 Pat returns tomorrow.

 Fhi departed for home after breakfast Wednesday - sorry to see her go, its been a great short break (too short).
 Spent the rest of the day re-arranging things back to "normal" and tying up loose ends from the trip.
 Another lovely sunny day; hope this bodes well for the summer.

 Took an unannounced trip to the builders Thursday to see what they were saying.
 Jon was at the launch of another boat, Judith was in a meeting of unknown duration, and the other director wasn't in.
 Left strongly worded message with Natalie to pass to Jon - we'll see what happens.
 Pleasant drive if unprofitable, with high cloud and sunny spells.
 Visited local CRT office and arranged renewal of licence.

 Another good day Friday.
 Spent all day trying to run cables (power for phone and lights, plus handset cable for phone) behind the skirting-board (lift-out panels were provided for access to pipes and cables, but they are so stiff its almost impossible to get them out!).
 Eventually completed what should have been a short job just before dinner.
-Arranged renewal of RCR membership.
+Arranged renewal of River Canal Rescue membership.